“Things will fall apart no matter what I do.” “I’m sure they all hate me.” If you say things like this to yourself, mindfulness can help.

 Just as it’s healthy to take time for negative self-talk, it’s important to focus your energy on positive self-talk on a regular basis.
 I prefer to do this during my morning commute.
 I use this time to set my intention for the day and focus on the positive opportunities ahead.

 For example, if I have to lead a work meeting (yikes!), I spend the time reminding myself of my skill and experience instead of dwelling on stress and fear.
-Of course, negative thoughts will sneak in, but actively concentrating on the positive can manifest a happy mood and an overall better daily experience.
+Of course, negative thoughts still try to sneak in, but actively concentrating on the positive helps me manifest a happy mood and an overall better experience.
+I can do this, I tell myself.
+Even if the meeting doesn’t go perfectly as planned, I’m still proud of myself for putting myself out there.

 As someone with an overactive mind, meditation has never come easily to me.
-However, I recently learned a technique that’s helped me stay focused.
+However, I recently learned a technique that helps me stay focused.
 This breathing exercise can also be done during a quick work break or anytime you feel stress creeping in.

 Set a timer for the amount of time you want to focus on the exercise (one to five minutes is a good starting point).
 Take a deep breath.
 When you exhale, begin to slowly move your thumb along the bottom of your pointer finger starting from the bottom.
 Continue exhaling until you’ve moved your thumb entirely up and down your pointer finger.
 Repeat this exercise until the time is up.

 Focusing on this hand gesture helps the brain focus on something other than the breath, which makes it more difficult to get distracted.
 It also ensures that you’re exhaling for the appropriate amount of time.
-Many of us focus on a deep inhale but not a deep exhale.
+Many of us focus on a deep inhale but not a deep exhale — and it’s actually the exhale that calms us down.

 If hand movement exercises don’t work or are not an option, guided meditation can also help you start a regular mindfulness practice.
 I recommend the Headspace app.
 It’s free to sign up and listen to one guided meditation each day.